The perfect web address for the European market

 The Belgian company EURid (European Registry of Internet Domain Names) is entrusted with the registration of the .eu domain.
 The company was founded in 2002 specifically for this task.

-Until Brexit happens, UK customers can still register and use .eu domains.
-After the UK leaves the European Union, UK residents will only be eligible for .eu domains if they are nationals of an EU country, or if their business has an EU address as well as a British one, e.g. a subsidiary company.
+Now the UK has left the European Union, UK residents are only eligible for .eu domains if they are nationals of an EU country, or if their business has an EU address as well as a British one, e.g. a subsidiary company.